It has surely come to your attention that Seville is a much-loved travel destination in Spain.

 You’ve no doubt seen the pictures of those sunny plazas lined with orange trees, the traditional tapas bars with Flamenco music, and impressive Unesco World Heritage monuments.

 I first visited the city as a backpacker back in 2015 after a long trip through Morocco.
 I had planned to stay just a day but extended my stay to a week, as I couldn’t get enough of the wonderful atmosphere (not to mention my amazing hostel).

 A few years later I visited again for a week, and more recently I lived in Sevilla as a nomad for about 6 months.

-As a result, I got to know the city pretty well.
-So if you’re planning a trip to Seville, I promise you I’ll share a few useful tips here that you won’t find in the standard things-to-do lists.
+Because of my extended stay, I got to know the city pretty well.
+So if you’re planning a trip, I promise you I’ll share a couple of useful tips in this Seville travel guide that you won’t find in the usual things-to-do lists.

 The Real Alcazar is easily one of the must-visit (and most-visited) tourist sights in Seville.

 This royal palace built by Castilian Christians was strongly influenced by Moorish architecture (this style is called Mudéjar).
 The tiles and decoration have an almost Arabic feel, though parts of it also conform more to Gothic or Renaissance styles.

 It’s a stunning place, in parts somewhat reminiscent of the Alhambra in Granada.